janebmckenna/MIlestoneProject4/README.md

 - [djecrety](https://djecrety.ir/) was used to generate a new secret key for deployment.

 **Code**

+- When working on the Project I refered back to the course material and my written code from Boutique Ado walk though.
+I found this to be a great learning experience as my confidence and ease with the material grew as the project progressed.

 - I ran into a bug with the date field and i found the solution code [here](https://stackoverflow.com/questions/61077802/how-to-use-a-datepicker-in-a-modelform-in-django)

 One of the comments suggested